-Eyes on Brickell is a prominent eye clinic situated in Brickell, Miami.
+Eyes on Brickell is a prominent retina eye clinic situated in Brickell, Miami.
 We specialize in offering comprehensive eye care solutions, led by a team of skilled optometrists in Brickell.
-Our optometrists perform funduscopic exams, also known as retinal photo eye exam or ophthalmoscopy, to assess the condition of the retina and blood vessels situated of the back of your eye.
+Our retina specialist doctor perform fundus photography exams, also known as retinal photo eye exam or ophthalmoscopy, to assess the condition of the retina and blood vessels situated of the back of your eye.

 At Eyes on Brickell, we understand the importance of fundus photography to diagnose eye diseases, assessing optic nerve health, monitoring systemic diseases, and evaluating eye trauma.
 Our experienced team utilizes high-tech fundus cameras to efficiently examine and detect a range of ophthalmic conditions, such as glaucoma, diabetic retinopathy, macular edema, microaneurysm, and optic nerve abnormalities.